-The UFBA administers an Accident Assurance Scheme to provide financial assistance to enrolled volunteer members of NZFS Fire Brigades who suffer accidents during approved fire brigade activities.
+The UFBA administers an Accident Assurance Scheme to provide financial assistance to enrolled volunteer brigade members who suffer accidents during approved fire brigade activities.

-Under the UFBA Accident Assurance Scheme, NZFS volunteers injured in the course of duty can receive payment for loss of wages in the first week of injury, and an allowance of 20% of wages for additional time of incapacity to top up the 80% paid by ACC.
-To apply, complete application pack below and submit it to the UFBA within a month of your injury.
+Under the UFBA Accident Assurance Scheme, NZFS volunteers injured in the course of duty can receive payment for loss of wages in the first week of injury and an allowance of 20% of wages for additional time of incapacity to top up the 80% paid by ACC.

-NOTE: The UFBA administers payments for loss of wages only, and any claims for medical expenses not covered by ACC should be submitted to the Fire Service directly.
+N.B.
+The UFBA administers payments for loss of wages only.
+Any claims for medical expenses not covered by the ACC should be submitted to the Fire Service directly.

 Frequently Asked Questions